fergald/explainer-bfcache-ccns/README.md

 to allow most CCNS documents into BFCache by monitoring cookies and usage of the `Authorization` header and then evicting documents when secure cookies change.

-There remain some situations
+This gives page authors finer-grained control allowing them to avoid over-eviction.

-where caching a CCNS page could be a problem.
+There are some other circumastances where we should not cach.
 These are detailed below.

 ### Impact